 This subject builds on topics covered in the second level statistics subject.
-It will revise fundamental correlation and regression techniques before introducing students to partial correlation, standard multiple regression, hierarchical multiple regression, mediated regression, and moderated regression.
+It will revise fundamental correlation and regression techniques before introducing you to partial correlation, standard multiple regression, hierarchical multiple regression, mediated regression, and moderated regression.
 This subject also covers applied aspects of psychometrics concerning reliability and validity.

 |Faculty||Faculty of Society & Design|